 Breaded, frozen fish sticks were a fairly staple kids’ food in my time.
 (Are they still now?)
-Bland and inoffensive logs of cod, the ads for them always promised they’d be crispy, with an ethereal, ear-chattering canned crunch sound so elusive from any food, let alone fish.
+Bland and inoffensive logs of cod, the ads for them always promised they’d be crispy, with an unlikely, thundering canned crunch sound so elusive from any food, let alone fish.
 Short of this satisfaction, they always needed something — they needed some help — but I can recall only dipping the finger-shaped nuggets in ketchup as a kid.
 This does not sound very appetizing, I realize.

 So let’s redo the memories, and do breaded fish right.
 Let’s take from Chicken Milanese, a simple egg wash-and-breadcrumb-dipped boneless chicken breast sizzled in a pool of olive oil until golden-brown.
 With chicken, it’s usually pounded out super thin, but you don’t want to do that for fish (unless you like to make fish paste).

 But let’s start with the bread.
 You can use any type of breadcrumbs.
 But you know panko, that super-crunchy, coarse Japanese type of breadcrumbs?
 I’ve always been told that the secret to its crispiness is that it’s made from Japanese milk bread, a fluffy yet rich bread not dissimilar to (but not as rich as) brioche.
 If you don’t have an Asian grocery or bakery to get milk bread from, get a loaf of brioche and keep it in your freezer.
 Use it to make a small amount of breadcrumbs, a slice or two at a time, as you need.